Research Applications for Practice Improvement Decisions (RAPID) Certificate Program

 Introduction to Clinical Epidemiology

-- Cover the basic study designs
+- Describe the differences between observational and experimental study designs

 |Approximately 25 hours